johnedvard/js13kgames2024/README.md

 ## Build

-Remember to change the /index.js to ./index.js after building
+use `npm run build:roadroller` to get the smallest possible file size use `node inlinejs.cjs` to inline index.js into the html file.